classek/Arduino-Udp/README.md

-Additional is a Python script with gui that can control the relay over ethernet make sure that you have the same ip-adress on both devices and that they are connected to the same network.
+Additional is a Python script with gui that can control the relay over ethernet, make sure that you have the same ip-adress on both places and that they are connected to the same network.